the-useless-one/pywerview/README.md

         get-netfileserver   Return a list of file servers, extracted from the domain users' homeDirectory, scriptPath, and
                             profilePath fields
+        get-dfsshare        Return a list of all fault tolerant distributed file systems for a given domain
         get-netou           Get a list of all current OUs in the domain get-netsite         Get a list of all current sites in the domain get-netsubnet       Get a list of all current subnets in the domain